Vercel

 export const GET = handle(app)

-export const POST = handle(app)
+export const POST = handle(app)import { Hono } from 'hono'

 import { handle } from 'hono/vercel'